jpreiss/smoothener/README.md

 ## project status

 ### major TODOs:
-- Support 2D problems (most "difficult" parts of the code are dimension-generic, but some places assume 3D, particularly the CVXGEN generated code for separating hyperplane problems.)
+- Support 2D problems.
+Most "difficult" parts of the code are dimension-generic, but some places assume 3D, particularly the CVXGEN generated code for separating hyperplane problems.
+  In the meantime, use a discrete plan with all zeroes for the z-axis, and set the z bounding box to something like +/- 0.001.

 ## implementation notes